JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 Paragraph 4.2.2.2 of Section 4 of the DPA business plan says that NHHT will set aside 142 target rent units for decanting tenants over the first 10 years of the DPA.
 How many of these have been allocated to date and where are they?

 Conclusion:
-In summary, the Acquiring Authority action in making the CPO is oppressive, it has no statutory powers compulsorily to acquire the Objector’s land or to develop a highway as the principal element of the regeneration proposals.
+In summary, the Acquiring Authority's action in making the CPO is oppressive, it has no statutory powers compulsorily to acquire the Objector’s land or to develop a highway as the principal element of the regeneration proposals.
 The Acquiring Authority has also failed to comply with several requirements identified in Circular 06/2004.
 If, contrary to the above, the CPO is confirmed, it is clearly vulnerable to further challenge in the High Court under s.23 of the Acquisition of Land Act 1981, which could result in the CPO being quashed.

 The CPO should therefore be withdrawn forthwith to avoid any further wasted costs.